-You’ll probably notice when you’re searching for a home online that not every listing simply says “for sale” next to that price tag.
-Some may say “pending,” while others may say “contingent.”
+When you’re searching for a home online, you’ll probably notice that not every listing simply says, “For sale.”
+Some may say, “Pending,” while others may say, “Contingent.”
 Still others may give more detail, like “contingent, continue to show” or “pending, taking backups.”
 These phrases indicate that the home is in some stage of the sale process.

 Knowing the differences between contingent and pending offers can help you spot properties that you might still be able to buy.
 It can tell you the best way to move forward if you’re interested in bidding on one of them.